 “So far we haven’t received any mail since we got here.
 The Japs haven’t hurt us yet and I don’t think they can.
 Oh, they may drop a few bombs, but the fellows are getting so they don’t mind them a bit.”

-December 23 and 24, found the battalion in the area of Urdaneta.
-The bridge they were going used to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
+On December 23rd and 24th, the battalion was in the area of Urdaneta.
+The bridge they were going to use to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed the river in the Bayambang Province.
 One tank platoon went through the town of Gapan.
 After they were through the town, they were informed it had been held by the Japanese.
 They could never figure out why the Japanese had not fired on them.
 The tankers were at Santo Tomas near Cabanatuan on December 27th, and at San Isidro south of Cabanatuan on December 28th and 29th.

 During the Battle of Bataan, John was so successful as the battalion’s tank maintenance officer that he received the Silver Star.
-During the Battle of the Points, he commanded the effort to recover a disabled tank that the Japanese were using as cover.
-He was credited personally leading his tank maintenance crews into the front lines to recover several disabled tanks while under enemy fire.
+During the Battle of the Quinanan Point, he commanded the effort to recover a disabled tank that the Japanese were using as cover and was credited for personally leading his tank maintenance crews into the front lines to recover several disabled tanks while under enemy fire.

 John also attempted to do his best to supply his tank crews with the necessities of life.
 On one occasion, he managed to get beans to feed his tank crews.
 He sent a radio message out to his tank crews that he had food for them.
 Before the crews arrived, the beans had been eaten by officers, of the 192nd, who had heard the message and came for a share of the food.
 When the tankers arrived, there was nothing left to eat.

 It is known he wrote three letters home that his wife received on March 1, 3, and 5.
-He said in one letter that there were times that it was so quiet that if it weren’t for the Japanese planes, the soldiers wouldn’t know there was a war going on.
+He said in one letter that there were times when it was so quiet that if it weren’t for the Japanese planes, the soldiers wouldn’t know there was a war going on.
 He mentioned Sgt.
 William McAuliffe stated that he was, “doing swell and should be out of the hospital soon.”
 He also mentioned he has left all his uniforms in Manila and that, “Some of the Japs are probably wearing them now.”
 He stated that the members of the maintenance crews were living in the jungle and at night the monkeys made an “awful lot of noise at night.
 The guard would hear one (a monkey) running through the trees and would let go at it.”